RMLio/prov4itdata-web-app/docs/dapsi_round1.md

   - We make use of RDF to ensure structural interoperability, see [Features/Output RDF/Structural Interoperability].
 - Does the architecture include functions that support Data Compatibility?
   - Given the above, we claim to support data compatibility,  see [Features/Output RDF/Data Compatibility].
-- Is the data stored follow a specific standard?
+- Is the data stored following a specific standard?
   - We use the Semantic Web Standards such as RDF, Turtle, and R2RML, see [Features/Use Open Standards and Open Source].
 - Is the communication secured by the system?
   - We make use of Transport Layer Security, see [Features/Security and Privacy/Data Retention].